studiopixelite/MakeUp/README.md

 # MakeUp

-This project was created with Android Studio: Chipmunk
+This project was created with Android Studio: Chipmunk, Android Gradle Plugin: 7.2.1
+Gradle Version: 7.3.3

-The following library was used:
+The following library/technologies were used:

 ○ Kotlin<br/>
 ○ Coroutines<br/>